adambard/learnxinyminutes-docs/hcl.html.markdown

 }

 // Module block consults a specified folder for *.tf files, would
-// effectively prefix all resources ids with "module.learn-basics."
+// effectively prefix all resources IDs with "module.learn-basics." module "learn-basics" {
-//
-module "learn-basics" {
   source = "./learn-basics"
   ready_to_learn = var.ready